Pick Your Path: Stress, Guilt, Fear

 What rubbish.
 Here’s what I think: you CAN be a high-performing, ambitious, awesome human and cope with stress well at the same time.
 You don’t need to calm the f**k down and put your dreams in the bin.

-But to do that well, we need to get a whole lot better at dealing with stress.
-Because otherwise every day, you get up, and it’s there.
+But to do that well, we need to get better at dealing with stress.
+Otherwise, every day, you get up, and it’s there.
 A murky, gut-twisting cloud of trouble.
-And if you don’t take it by the horns, it’s going to mess you up.
+And if you don’t take it by the horns, it will mess you up.

 Here’s the gist of it: Stress kills.

-Unresolved, long-term worry puts your internal stress system into overdrive, and keeps it there.
+Unresolved, long-term worry puts your internal stress system into overdrive and keeps it there.
 It messes with your central nervous system, which makes it harder to learn, remember and make good decisions.
-It fires up your sympathetic adrenomedullar system, keeping you constantly alert and vigilant, and then it hits your hormones, so you pump your body with a steady supply of chemicals that you’re only supposed to make now and again.
+It fires up your sympathetic adrenomedullary system, keeping you constantly alert and vigilant.
+Then, it hits your hormones, so you pump your body with a steady supply of chemicals that you’re only supposed to make now and again.

 Over time, it touches every part of your body, compromising your immunity, causing pain and inflammation, screwing up healthy gut function, making you more prone to injury and exponentially increasing your odds of debilitating illness.

-Most advice about how to tackle stress focuses on short-term interventions that tackle the symptoms, but aren’t useful for long-term change.
+Most advice about tackling stress focuses on short-term interventions that tackle symptoms but aren’t useful for long-term change.
 Things like meditation, exercise, nutrition and rest are great.
 They’re coping mechanisms that support interim relief.
 But they’re no more useful than a bandaid on a gunshot wound if you remain the same person, thinking, feeling and living life in the same way.

-Here’s eight genuine, meaningful ways that you can reduce the stress load in your life.
-They’re not as easy as opening your meditation app, or heading out for a run this afternoon, but practised regularly, they will change your life - without putting your dreams in the bin.
+Here are eight genuine, meaningful ways to reduce your life's stress load.
+They’re not as easy as opening your meditation app or heading out for a run this afternoon, but practised regularly, they will change your life - without putting your dreams in the bin.

 Tidying the backyard was something I did for me – (OK, and for my kids, to have some play space) – but anyone who looks in from the front wouldn’t know any different.
 It’s not for them.
 It’s given me peace, and it’s left me with pride.
-When I finally made it round to pull some weeds from the front yard, I found myself pondering what that meant, and thinking about some of the other ‘backyard’ type projects I’d like to tackle in my life and business.
+When I finally made it around to pull some weeds from the front yard, I pondered what that meant and thought about some of the other ‘backyard’ type projects I’d like to tackle in my life and business.

-This is critical for integrity too.
-There’s no point being popular at parties if you’re a lying scumbag at home.
+This is critical for integrity, too.
+There’s no point in being popular at parties if you’re a lying scumbag at home.
 There’s no use rebranding if your organisational culture’s toxic.
-There’s no use changing the payment portal on your website, if you’ve got a team of people doing manual data entry on the other end (yes, this is a real example.)
+There’s no use changing the payment portal on your website if you’ve got a team of people doing manual data entry on the other end (yes, this is a real example.)

 So, tidy your backyard first.
-And not in a ‘put on your own mask, run a bubble bath’ kind of a way.
+And not in a ‘put on your own mask, run a bubble bath’ way.
 Do actual, useful things that make you feel good, improve your life and shore up your foundation.
 Little things, like leaving the house with matching bra and undies.
 Big things, like investing in your development and emotional health.
-Make choices that lead to peace and calm, that only you know about.
+Make choices that lead to peace and calm that only you know about.

 Because if you don't feel good about your own stuff, it doesn't matter how many external accolades you collect.
 They’ll just feel hollow.
 Love the living sh*t out of yourself.
-Treat yourself like a treasured friend, or a valued employee.
-Prioritise you and the things that make you great.
-Then go and spread that conviction like an infection (too soon?) to the rest of the world.
+Treat yourself like a treasured friend or valued employee.
+Prioritise yourself and the things that make you great.
+Then, go spread that conviction like an infection (too soon?) to the rest of the world.

 ‘Once we get over this bit, things will get back to normal.’